matrix-io/matrix-creator-android-things/README.md

 This Android Things app runs basic tests for Matrix sensors and Everloop ring.

-**IMPORTANT**: Please, note that these sample are not necessarily the easiest way because the Google Things source code and documentation has not been published or completed.
+**IMPORTANT**: Please, note that these samples are not necessarily the easiest way because the Google Things source code and documentation has not been published or completed.
 The next documentation is a Alpha version.

 **PLEASE**: support us with one vote on "documentation request issue" in this link: [issue #2](https://github.com/androidthings/sample-simplepio/issues/2)